 Spectrum Revenue.
 In September 2014, Motorola paid the Company an upfront, fully-paid fee of \$7.5 million in order to use a portion of the Company's wireless spectrum licenses.
-The payment of the fee is accounted for as deferred revenue on the Company's consolidated balance sheets and is recognized ratably in accordance with ASC 606 over the contractual term of approximately ten years.
-The revenue recognized for the three months ended June 30, 2018 and June 30, 2017 was approximately \$182,000.
+The payment of the fee is accounted for as deferred revenue on the Company's consolidated balance sheets and is recognized ratably as the service is provided over the contractual term of approximately ten years.
+The revenue recognized for the three and six months ended September 30, 2018 and September 30, 2017 was approximately \$182,000 and \$364,000, respectively.